Mhmdpnk/Website-content-checker/README.md

-# Website Content Checker with Go
+# Website Content Checker only in Go

 The application takes a website URL as an input and provides general information about the contents of the requested page such as: